YuetingH/BT_Vaccination_Views/README.md

 - G3 (Nov 19): 1356 nodes, 7387 edges
 - G4 (Dec 20): 1356 nodes, 7154 edges -- fan count unavailable

 More details are available in our paper.
-Note that we study the first two snapshots in our main paper and present some results about the remaining two snapshots in Supplementary Info.

 ### B. Usage via Python
 Dataset import using Python is required to install package [NetworkX](https://networkx.org/).
 Details about using this dataset are available in our Jupyter notebooks.
 For convenience, we briefly mention some instructions here: